marcoantoniogodoy/ucberkeley-mlai-practical-application-III/README.md

 ## Data:
 In this practical application, the goal is to compare the performance of the classifiers we encountered in this section, namely K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines.

 The dataset comes from the UCI Machine Learning repository link.
 The data is from a Portugese banking institution and is a collection of the results of multiple marketing campaigns.
 We will make use of the article accompanying the dataset here for more information on the data and features.
+The article can be accessed here: https://github.com/marcoantoniogodoy/ucberkeley-mlai-practical-application-III/blob/78a4b9827eb5eca75aef5cdca7a761588aff5b34//CRISP-DM-BANK.pdf

 The dataset contains information from a total of 79,354 contacts obtained from 17 campaigns that took place between May 2008 and November 2010.